Tau1 Hydrae

 Tau^{1} Hydrae is a triple star system in the equatorial constellation of Hydra.
 Based upon the annual parallax shift of the two visible components as seen from Earth, they are located about 18 pc from the Sun.
 The system has a combined apparent visual magnitude of +4.59, which is bright enough to be visible to the naked eye at night.

 The inner pair of stars form a single-lined spectroscopic binary with an orbital period of about 2,807 days and an eccentricity of 0.33.
 The visible member of the pair, component A, is a visual magnitude 4.60 F-type main sequence star with a stellar classification of F6 V. During the 1990s, it was thought to be a Gamma Doradus variable, but this was later discounted as it shows no short-term photometric variability.
 The star does show some long-term variability, possibly as a result of a magnetic activity cycle similar to the solar cycle.

 The tertiary member, component B, is a visual magnitude 7.15 K-type star with a class of K0.
 It lies at a separation of 1,120 AU from the primary.
 As of 2012, it was positioned at an angular separation of 67.5 arc seconds along a position angle of 4°.

+This star along with τ^{2} Hydrae, ι Hydrae and 33 Hydrae (A Hydrae) were traditionally known as Ukdah, Arabic for "knot".
+The name Ukdah is now officially applied to ι Hydrae.